msharr/Visualising-RR-Through-Music-MacOS/README.md

 Download Lilypond from https://lilypond.org/download.html and make sure that the default program for running `.ly` files is set to Lilypond.

 > Depending on the version of macOS and Lilypond the main download link may not work.
-In this case try the alternatives suggested on the download page
+In this case try the alternatives suggested on the download page or try the solution provided here: https://music.stackexchange.com/a/117631 and follow the instructions on the installation section of MacPorts including the "Xcode" section

 ## Running the program